leunami420/Lab03_YT_SC_Downloader/README.md

-# YouTube and SoundCloud Downloader
+# 🎥🎵 YouTube and SoundCloud Downloader

 YouTube and SoundCloud Downloader is a simple Python application that allows you to download videos and audio from YouTube and SoundCloud with just a few clicks.
-The app uses the youtube_dl module to download the content and a custom GUI built with tkinter and customtkinter for the user interface.
+The app uses the `youtube_dl` module to download the content and a custom GUI built with `tkinter` and `customtkinter` for the user interface.

-## Installation
+## 🚀 Installation

-To use the app, you must have Python 3 and the youtube_dl module installed on your computer.
-To install youtube_dl, run the following command in your terminal:
+To use the app, you must have Python 3 and the `youtube_dl` module installed on your computer.
+To install `youtube_dl`, run the following command in your terminal:

 ```bash
 pip install youtube_dl
 ```

-You also need to have the tkinter and customtkinter modules installed.
+You also need to have the `tkinter` and `customtkinter` modules installed.
 These modules come pre-installed with Python 3 on most operating systems, but if you encounter any issues, you can install them using pip:

 ```bash
 pip install tkinter